hpsc-lab/OpenFHE.jl/docs/src/reference.md

 Note that most types and functions provided by OpenFHE.jl are generated automatically by CxxWrap.jl's `@wrapmodule` macro.
 Therefore, docstrings are attached to just the respective symbol and not the actual code location.
-The goal of this reference is thus chiefly to save the user/developer the hassle of having to go to the (authorative) OpenFHE documentation each time they need to use OpenFHE.jl in Julia.
+The goal of this reference is thus chiefly to save the user/developer the hassle of having to go to the (authoritative) OpenFHE documentation each time they need to use OpenFHE.jl in Julia.

 If in doubt, please consult the official